linkedin/coral/README.md

 1. Hive to Trino
 2. Hive to Spark
 3. Trino to Spark
-   Note: During Trino to Spark translations, views referenced in queries are treated like they are defined in HiveQL and hence cannot be used when translating a view from Trino.
-Currently, only referencing base tables are supported in Trino queries.
-This translation path is currently in a POC stage and may need further improvements.
+   Note: During Trino to Spark translations, views referenced in queries are considered to be defined in HiveQL and hence cannot be used when translating a view from Trino.
+Currently, only referencing base tables is supported in Trino queries.
+This translation path is currently a POC and may need further improvements.